sassoftware/sasoptpy/doc/guide/workspaces.rst

    print(w.to_optmodel())

-See the following full example where a data is loaded into the server, and problem is solved using a Workspace:
+See the following full example where a data is loaded into the server, and a problem is solved using a Workspace:

 Create CAS session: